 Wondering what to serve with your wild Alaskan salmon?
-We've gathered 17 of our favorite side dishes for you that will add textures, colors, flavors, and even more nutrients, to that healthy serving of salmon you're cooking up!
+We've gathered 17 of our favorite side dishes for you that will add textures, colors, flavors and even more nutrients to that healthy serving of salmon you're cooking up!

 With our 37 years setnet fishing in Bristol Bay, we’ve enjoyed hundreds of great salmon meals.
 Premium quality sockeye salmon that's been handled with care doesn’t need to be dressed up much.
 Just a little salt, olive oil, and lemon bring out its rich, natural flavor.
 But a great side dish can complement that succulent salmon fillet and add further interest and nutrition to your meal.
 Here are 17 of our family favorites to make every one of your sockeye salmon meals deliciously memorable.

 If you’re grilling salmon steaks, it's easy to grill up some vegetables, too.
 Besides being nutritious, veggies provide an appealing variety of colors and tastes to your salmon entre.
-Grilling caramelizes the sugars that are found naturally in vegetables, satisfying your sweet tooth (or at least ours!).
+Grilling caramelizes the sugars that are found naturally in vegetables, satisfying your sweet tooth (or at least ours)!
 Zucchini, red peppers, purple onions, yellow squash, eggplant, cauliflower steaks - so many possibilities.
 Our crew grills up whatever vegetables we have on hand, and if there are ever any leftovers, you can bet we toss them in our soups and salads, omelets and casseroles.

 Succulent seasonings spice up these baby potatoes, making them a perfect complement to your salmon dish.
-Crispy on the outside and tender on the inside, these zesty potatoes, infused with lemon, garlic and herbs, are cute, quick to prepare and delicious.
+Crispy on the outside and tender on the inside, these zesty potatoes, infused with lemon, garlic and herbs, are appealing, quick to prepare and delicious.

 Consider baking your salmon fillets at the same time - only not as long.
 If you time it right and delay putting your salmon in the oven until the last five or so minutes (check your recipe), the baked wild salmon and roasted potatoes will both come out at the same time, piping hot and ready to serve.